cybercolombia/cybercolombia.github.io/_pages/events/quantum_day.md

 ### Instructor
-Mateo Laguna G. is a Solutions Architect at Amazon Web Services for the Public Sector in Latin America.
+**Mateo Laguna G**. is a Solutions Architect at Amazon Web Services for the Public Sector in Latin America.
 He is part of AWS’s quantum computing enthusiast team.
 As both a physicist and an engineer, his primary interest lies in quantum computing, where his two professions converge.
 [LinkedIn](https://www.linkedin.com/in/mateo-laguna-guantiva-67803517b/)